-The Guanacaste tree provides fruit for sustenance, wood for shelter, and some species even provide a ready source of water.
-It plays such an important role in the country that it has been named Costa Rica’s National Tree.
+The Guanacaste tree is the National Tree of Costa Rica.
+It is known for its expansive, hemispherical canopies of feather like leaves.
+It provides fruit for sustenance, wood for shelter, and some species even provide a ready source of water.

 The tree can grow over 160 feet, with its trunks growing as thick as 7 feet in diameter.
 It is known to live for over 70 years.
 Its flowers bloom between November and March, and it bears fruit between January and May.